pkivolowitz/asm_book/more/system_calls/README.md

 system call numbers.
 But no.

 [This](https://marcin.juszkiewicz.com.pl/download/tables/syscalls.html)
-is he most comprehensive list of system call numbers we have seen.
+is the most comprehensive list of system call numbers we have seen.
 It shows system call numbers for many architectures and distributions.

 ## Example: calling `getpid()`